4 Tips to Help Nonprofits Find the Right Accounting Partner

 Of course, “value” is not the same as “cost,” so you’ll also want to ask about the additional value each firm offers.
 Do they have especially experienced or expert advisors available?
 Do they have all the latest accounting products and resources?
 Will they create efficiencies?
 Determine exactly how much-added value they’ll bring to your organization.

 You need (and deserve) an accounting firm that will communicate clearly, respond promptly to your questions and provide added assistance when you need it.

 Even in your initial contacts with potential partners, keep an eye out for trouble signs like unreturned phone calls and emails.
 Also, ask for a list of client references.
 When speaking with those references, ask specific questions about how the company communicates.
 Find out if they respond quickly and provide timely, reliable support.

 Tip #4: Find out if they’ll prepare you for your audit

 Audits can be incredibly difficult and time-consuming, so look for an outsourcing partner that will prepare you for audits all year long—not at the last minute.
 Accounting firms should be able to hand auditors a well-organized, comprehensive package of detailed schedules and support in advance of the audit.

 This is another topic to discuss with the firm’s references.
 Ask references how prepared they are for their audits.
 Does the firm save them time and ensure a smooth, well-planned experience?

 Chazin & Company is a premier provider of outsourced accounting and finance solutions for nonprofits.
-For close to 15 years, we’ve provided expert advisory services and reliable financial data to help nonprofits focus more time on achieving their missions.
 Contact us with your questions about outsourced accounting—from how it works to why we believe we have the resources, experience, and expertise to help your nonprofit achieve its goals.